 The NBCE offers FCLR at Prometric Testing Centers throughout North America.

 After completing your application, you will then proceed to the scheduling section of the application.
-You will have 6 months to arrange a testing appointment on a date that fits your schedule.

 What is the fee for the Florida exam?